-The first segment of precom.s copies the necessary files (in this case, just the edit21 executable) to the present working directory.
-Note that the UNIX phrase "if(! -e ...)" ensures that the named file will not be retrieved if it already exists in the pwd.
+After the header listing the various compiler options, the first segment of precom.s copies the necessary files (in this case, just the edit22-EDITOR, Version 2.2-executable) to the present working directory.
+Note that the UNIX phrase "if(! -e ...)" on line 21 ensures that the named file will not be retrieved if it already exists in the pwd.

-The second segment creates a directory on disc into which all source files split from the master code during precompilation $(\S2.4)$ and all corresponding object and listing files are placed, should this option be used.
+The second segment creates a directory on disc into which all source files split from the master code during precompilation ( $\S2.4$ ) and all corresponding object and listing files are placed, should this option be used.

 The third segment is where the input parameters for EDITOR are specified.
 Input parameters are read in by a "namelist", as discussed in §2.2.
 Specifying the parameters in the namelist editpar is how EDITOR is controlled.
-In the example, both SOURCECODE and DIRECTORY (as well as all words in allcaps) have to be specified by the user.
-Note that the \$ sentinel is preceded by a backslash (λ).
+In the example, DIRECTORY, SOURCECODE and all words in allcaps have to be specified by the user.
+Note that the \$ sentinel is preceded by a backslash ( $\backslash$ ).
 This prevents the script file from interpreting the \$ as a control character and instead treats it as an ASCII character to be passed (without the leading backslash) to the text file inedit.

-There are 45 valid namelist parameters in editpar, but only 20 are relevant for precompiling source code.
-These include six general parameters which all or most EDITOR jobs use, and 14 additional parameters peculiar to PRECOM.
+There are 46 valid namelist parameters in editpar, but only 21 are relevant for precompiling source code.
+These include six general parameters which all or most EDITOR jobs use, and 15 additional parameters peculiar to PRECOM.